zimolzak/healthcare-data-quality/zimolzak-data-quality-2024.md

 [^mini]: Raebel MA, Haynes K, Woodworth TS, *et al.* Electronic clinical laboratory test results data tables: lessons from Mini-Sentinel. *Pharmacoepidemiol Drug Saf.* 2014;23(6):609--618.
 [PMID: 24677577](https://pubmed.ncbi.nlm.nih.gov/24677577/)

-## Missing data in general (*Completeness* and *Bias*)
+## Missing data in general: Bias

 - This phenomenon is under-recognized.
 People think *missing data* means, "The lab measured the patient's serum sodium, but I can't access the result."

 - But *missing* also means "not checked at all."
-Tests get checked for a reason, and **more frequently for sick patients** (only one example).
-My serum sodium exists, but it was not measured on any day in 2024.
+One example: Tests get checked for a reason, and **more frequently for sick patients.**  My serum sodium exists, but it was not measured on any day in 2024.
 Large gaps in time $\to$ "Was this an acute or slow change?"

 - Potentially massive threat to validity.